Our Site ( http://www.africaymca.org/ )

 Upcoming YMCA Events ( http://www.africaymca.org/upcoming-events/ )

-The Africa YMCA 10th Ordinary General Meeting (OGM) has been rescheduled to 31 May – 7 June 2015 in Senegal.
+The Africa YMCA 10th Ordinary General Meeting (OGM) will take place from 31 May – 7 June 2015 in Senegal.

 We are the largest pan-African youth network, bringing together YMCAs in 20 African countries by empowering Young People for the African Renaissance.
 We espouse the Subject to Citizen (S2C) change philosophy by providing youth with Voice, Space and Ability to influence for positive change, enabling them to transform themselves, others and their communities.